This text is translated into Russian by google automatic human level neural machine.

 - The outgoing year in Kamchatka, despite all the difficulties, can be assessed as positive, although, of course, we would like to see more “red ribbons”.
 This year we have passed a large amount of housing, social and cultural facilities, engineering and transport infrastructure.
 Significant positive changes have occurred in agriculture.
 Thanks to the reconstruction and construction of new production facilities, the volume of production of meat, milk and vegetables has noticeably increased in the region.
 There was an understanding of what to do with reindeer herding - this is an important and painful aspect for us.

-At the end of the year in Palana, we opened a new runway.
-Imagine, for more than twenty years in the village there were constant interruptions to air traffic, the band was in terrible condition.
-They patched it as they could, moved by helicopters through Tigil ...
+At the end of the year, we opened a new runway in Palana.
+Imagine, for more than twenty years in the village there were constant interruptions in air traffic, the runway was in a terrible state.
+They patched it up as best they could, moved by helicopter through Tigil ...
 Now they launched direct flights from Petropavlovsk-Kamchatsky.
-The strip can accept all types of aircraft that are in Kamchatka aviation, so that passenger traffic has increased significantly.
+The strip can accommodate all types of aircraft that are in Kamchatka aviation, so the passenger traffic has grown significantly.